-The plant blooms on old wood (that is, last year's growth), so prune it more or less immediately after blossoming to avoid losing next year's flowers.
-People don't generally prune magnolias much (although M. stellata is sometimes a bit more tolerant of pruning than other members of its genus), but we prune away the lower growth as it emerges on my established star magnolia tree, while letting the rounded, spreading crown become dense.
+The plant blooms on old wood (last year's growth), so prune it more or less immediately after blossoming to avoid losing next year's flowers.
+People don't generally prune magnolias much (although M. stellata is sometimes a bit more tolerant of pruning than other members of its genus), but you can prune away the lower growth as it emerges on an established star magnolia tree, while letting the rounded, spreading crown become dense.

 On the one hand, you don't want strong March winds whipping around the flowers too much, because that will cause them to drop their petals prematurely.
 But on the other hand, planting them in a sheltered spot with a southern exposure can be a bigger mistake, because if the buds open up too early, they can be damaged by frost.
 Find a balance that's right for your area.